Vegan Cookie Cake

 Use these tips to make this cookie cake recipe perfect every time:

-- To frost your cookie cake as I did, I used a Wilton 1m Star Piping Tip (paid link).
-Be sure to allow the cake to cool completely before frosting
+- I used a Wilton 1m Star Piping Tip (paid link).

-- It’s important to know how long to bake a cookie cake.
+- Knowing how long it takes to bake a cookie cake is essential.
 I recommend 20 to 25 minutes.
 Make sure it doesn’t overbake.
-You want the crust to be a light golden brown, but the center can be a little tender.
+You want the crust to be a light golden brown, but the center can be tender.
 It will firm up as it cools.

 More Vegan Birthday Treats

-If you love this vegan chocolate chip cookie cake, here are some more festive vegan treats to try:
+If you love this vegan chocolate chip cookie cake, you will love this vegan chocolate cake or this vegan vanilla cake.
+So many birthday cake dessert options!
+Here are some more festive vegan treats to try:

 Ingredients